scribe-security/docs/docs/integrating-scribe/k8s-admission-controller.md

 Each policy proposes to enforce a set of policies on the targets produced by your supply chain.
 Policies produce a result, including compliance results as well as `evidence` referenced in the verification.

 # Policy engine
 At the heart of Valint lies the `policy engine`, which enforces a set of policies on the `evidence` produced by your supply chain.
-The policy engine accesses different `evidence stores` to retrieve and store `evidence` for compliance verification throughout your supply chain. <br />
+The policy engine accesses different `evidence stores` to retrieve and store `evidence` for compliance verification throughout your supply chain.

 Each `policy` proposes to enforce a set of policy modules your supply chain must comply with.

 ## Evidence: